 Field types and their coding limitations

-Send to field is a way to quickly and accurately send text found in a document to a field on a layout via the context menu of the Contracts Viewer.
+You can use the send to field feature to send text found in a document to a field on a layout via the context menu of the Contracts Viewer.

-You intuitively select text and populate a field.
-Contracts saves the location of your text and links it to the field so that when you click that field in the future, you'll be navigated to the correct location in the document.
-This is powerful for QC workflows where the QCer would like to know why a reviewer made a certain coding decision.
+You can intuitively select text and populate a field.
+Contracts saves the location of your text and links it to the field so that whenever you click that field again, it opens to that location in the document.
+This is powerful for QC workflows where the QCer wants to know why a reviewer made a certain coding decision.

 Send to field works for all field types that Contracts supports for coding documents.

-For each field type listed in Group 1, the contract text you select to send to field is used to populate the field value and will create a link between the text in the contract and the field.
+For each field type listed in Group 1, Contracts uses the contract text you select to send to field to populate the field value.
+It will then create a link between the text in the contract and the field.

 For the field types in Group 2, sending to field will create the link between the text in contract and the field but you must select your values to finish coding the field.